 How to Make Subgum Wonton Soup

-- Place the wonton on a work surface and brush the edges with either the egg white or warm water.
+Step 2: Place each wonton wrapper on a work surface and brush the edges with egg white or warm water.
+Add 1 teaspoon of pork filling to the center, fold corner to corner, and press the edges firmly to seal.

 Serving Suggestions